 1. Try to get experience wherever you can, and if you can’t get it anywhere, at least do your homework and be well informed on the regulatory aspects of clinical research.
 It sounds like an obvious one, but research the industry thoroughly.
 I work for a small CRO, the equivalent role in a global CRO may be considerably different; make sure you do your homework.

 2. If you have a paperwork phobia, have a think about whether this is really the career for you.
 The pharmaceutical industry, including clinical trials, is one of the most heavily regulated industries in the world.
 It’s no surprise then that it comes with a great deal of paperwork.
-To work in clinical research you need to be highly organised, with excellent attention to detail.
+To work in clinical research you need to be highly organized, with excellent attention to detail.

 3. Become great at interacting with a wide range of personnel.
 Explain your PhD to your mum, read New Scientist with your flatmates, work in a shop… Clinical research brings together a whole range of different minds, educated in different fields.
 You won’t be able to discuss science in the way that you did with your lab mates at Uni.
 It can be difficult and even intimidating discussing a trial protocol with a doctor or nurse when you are a biochemist for example.
-But, as with everything, practise will see you right on this!
+But, as with everything, practice will see you right on this!